You want smart political talk without the meltdowns?

 Is this not true?

-Well, everyone's talking about it, there's action, but the people are being told that it's safe to move back, and the people are being told that everything is safe.
+There's action, but the people are being told that it's safe to move back, and the people are being told that everything is safe.

-I'm not a uh a smart guy, I'm a very common sense kind of guy.
+I'm a very common sense kind of guy.

-So your recommendation if there are people listening in East Palestine right now, your advice, don't listen to the government, don't believe the water and air are clean and safe.
+So your recommendation, if there are people listening in East Palestine right now, your advice, don't listen to the government.

 That's right.

-And I would tell them that if they want to, they look at any hazardous substance uh documentation that talks about, especially OSHA, about the impacts, the short-term and long-term effects of vinyl chloride.
+And I would tell them that if they want to, they look at any hazardous substance documentation that talks about, especially OSHA, about the impacts, the short-term and long-term effects of vinyl chloride.

-Because I would assume, like most people that live in paycheck to paycheck, because two-thirds of the country is right now, so they don't really have much of a choice if the government is telling them it's safe and they're not gonna provide any other alternative housing or living conditions or or place to be safe, uh, those people left on their own, aren't they?
+So they don't really have much of a choice if the government is telling them it's safe and they're not going to provide any other alternative housing or living conditions or place to be safe.

-They're left on their own, and I think that the important thing is that uh that should have happened in in East Palestine is the and looking back at what has happened in the past is upload up front the expenses.
+And I think that the important thing is that that should have happened in East Palestine is the, and looking back at what has happened in the past, is upload upfront the expenses.

 Maybe we should have moved everybody into hotels.

-The government should have gotten stepped in and said, Look, we're moving everybody out of there.
+The government should have gotten stepped in and said, look, we're moving everybody out of there.

 You're evacuating everybody, right?